 We prove some basic properties of ESFAs and ESFTs and show how they drastically differ from SFAs and SFTs.
-First, we investigate basic ESFAs properties.
-Secondly, we prove the undecidability of ESFT equivalence and propose a new one-equality algorithm for the subclass of Cartesian ESFTs.
-Finally, we present some preliminary results on ESFT composition.
+While in the finite alphabet case adding finite lookahead does not add any expressiveness, in the symbolic setting most properties become undecidable.
+We first investigate basic ESFAs properties.
+Then we analyze ESFTs equivalence and propose a new one-equivalence algorithm for Cartesian ESFTs.
+Finally we present some preliminary results on ESFT composition.